kara4141/emoji/README.md

 Edited from yanofsky's python 2.7 version to work in python 3 and grab a user's first 3220 tweets and put into a csv file.

-Twittergrab:
+emojigrab:

-The other two files grabed emojis out of tweets and output into another column in csv file.
+This file grabed emojis out of tweets and output into another column in csv file.